diffbot/diffbot-google-apps-client/README.md

 In case of any error returned from DiffBot object will contain `error` and `errorCode` fields.
 Otherwise it will contain fields returned from API.
 See the DiffBot documentation for complete details of fields returned.

--Initial commit by Muhammad Jawaid Shamshad(jawaid@ibexoft.com)-
+-Initial commit by Muhammad Jawaid Shamshad(jawaid@ibexofts.tk)-